jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 'I received this message: yes' != 'I received this message: hello'

-  this will not work, I have to change the `return statement`_ to something that uses the input
+  this will not work, I have to make the `return statement`_ use the input

-* I change the string_ in the `return statement`_ to an `f-string` which allows me to pass values to the string_
+* I use an `f-string` to pass values to the string_

   .. code-block:: python

     def text(value):
         return f'I received this message: {value}'

-  the terminal shows a passing test.
+  and the terminal shows a passing test.
 This is called `string interpolation`_

 ----